jundalisay/superb/content/en/social/economics/capitalism.md

 Joint stock company (Book 5, Chap.
 1) | Corporation or firm
 --- | ---
-trade on a joint stock, on a large capital | trade on a common or preferred stock representing a large capital each member shares in the common profit or loss in proportion to his share in this stock | Stockholder's liability is limited to his stock investment
+Trade on a joint stock, on a large capital | Trade on a common or preferred stock representing a large capital Each member shares in the common profit or loss in proportion to his share | Stockholder's liability is limited to his stock investment
-Member can transfer shares, introduce new members without the company’s consent | People can buy and transfer shares of publicly listed companies
+Members can transfer shares, introduce new members without the company’s consent | People can buy and transfer shares of publicly listed companies
-Value of a share is always its market price and is different from the stated value | Stock price can be different from the IPO price or par value
+The value of a share is always its market price and is different from the stated value | Stock price can be different from the IPO price or par value
-The joint stock company is always managed by a court of directors | The corporation is managed by executives under a CEO The court of direcors is frequently subject to a court of proprietors | But most of those proprietors seldom pretend to understand the business of the company The CEO is managed by a board of directors from various backgrounds
+The joint stock company is always managed by a court of directors | The corporation is managed by executives under a CEO The court of directors is under a court of proprietors who do not understand the company's business | The CEO is managed by a board of directors from various backgrounds